akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 Or enable the least recently used passivation strategy and set the active entity limit using the `withLeastRecentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.

+#### Segmented least recently used strategy

+A variation of the least recently used passivation strategy can be enabled that divides the active entity space into multiple segments to introduce frequency information into the strategy.
+Higher-level segments contain entities that have been accessed more often.
+The first segment is for entities that have only been accessed once, the second segment for entities that have been accessed at least twice, and so on.
+When an entity is accessed again, it will be promoted to the most recent position of the next-level or highest-level segment.
+The higher-level segments are limited, where the total limit is either evenly divided among segments, or proportions of the segments can be configured.
+When a higher-level segment exceeds its limit, the least recently used active entity tracked in that segment will be demoted to the level below.
+Only the least recently used entities in the lowest level will be candidates for passivation.
+The higher levels are considered "protected", where entities will have additional opportunities to be accessed before being considered for passivation.

+To configure a segmented least recently used (SLRU) strategy, with two levels and a protected segment limited to 80% of the total limit:

+@@snip [passivation segmented least recently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-segmented-least-recently-used type=conf }

+Or to configure a 4-level segmented least recently used (S4LRU) strategy, with 4 evenly divided levels:

+@@snip [passivation segmented least recently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-s4-least-recently-used type=conf }

+Or using the `withLeastRecentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.

 #### Idle timeouts (with least recently used strategy)

 Passivating idle entities (when they have not received a message for a specified length of time) can also be enabled by configuring the least recently used passivation strategy with an idle timeout: